fishforwish/fgc/README.md

 # Journals to consider:

-BMJ
+- BMJ
-Am J Public Health
+- Am J Public Health
-Sexually Transmitted Infections
+- Sexually Transmitted Infections
-Soc Sci Med
+- Soc Sci Med
-Plos one
+- Plos one
-BMC Public Health
+- BMC Public Health
-Glob Public Health
+- Glob Public Health
-BMJ Open
+- BMJ Open
-J Health Soc Behav
+- J Health Soc Behav
-Reproductive Health
+- Reproductive Health
-Cult Health Sexuality
+- Cult Health Sexuality

 Project proposal:

-Basically, this paper is about norm and behaviors.
+Basically, this paper is about "norm and behaviors".
-We studied KMNS: Kenya 2008/9, Mali 2006 (C: the report was in French), Nigeria 2008 and Sierra Leone 2008. *** Guinea 2005 shall be included (The 2012, 2018 include only basic fgc questions)!!!***
+We studied KMNS: Kenya 2008/9, Mali 2006 (C: the report was in French), Nigeria 2008 and Sierra Leone 2008.
+(To add Guinea 2005?)
 Updated: by Nov 6, 2023, the newer data (Kenya 2014, Mali 2012-3/18, Nigeria 2013/18 and Sierra Leon 2019) did not have comparable datasets for the goals of this study, so we sticked to the current older datasets).
 We also checked the other African countries with high FGC prevalene (i.e., countries with more than 20% of FGC prevalence:  Burkina Faso** (2010, 2021), Central African Republic(nd, no data), Chad**(2014-5), Cote Dlvoire**(2011-2), Djibouti(nd), Egypt(nd), Eritrea(nd), Ethiopia**(2016), Gambia (nd), Guinea Bissau (nd), Guinea** (2018), Liberia, Senegal**(2019, 2018, 2017,2016,2015,2014,2010-1,2005,), Somalia(na), and Sudan(na)) and found no data met our critera.
 However Sierra leone 2013 DHS and Kenya 2022 do have similar data and that will allow us to do a quasi longitudinal comparison.  (** data with questions of religion and whether to continue the practice).
 Data before 2000 were not considered due to limited access and/or no related questionnaires found.
 There are other perspectives we can explore beside the KMNS data with similar years:
 - Sierra Leone 2008 vs. 2013 (with norm questions)
 - Sierra Leone 2008 vs. 2013 vs. 2019 (with religion and whether to stop the questions)
 - The set of FGC questions in the Kenya 2022 (queations under "SGC") data can be comparable to its 2008/9 data.
 The norm quations in 2022 are different from the 2008/9 but with some similarity.
+- *** To add Guinea 2005 to the KMNS? ***

 Research Questions: